ioi-germany/cms/docs/Introduction.rst

 A basic firewall
 ----------------
 One hassle-free way of setting up a firewall is by using ``nftables``.
-Once installed, you should put the necessary rules into ``/etc/nftables.conf``.
+Once installed, you should put the necessary rules into ``/etc/nftables.conf``, and then run ``systemctl start nftables`` and ``systemctl enable nftables``.
 On a home computer, usually you can just use the following configuration.
 It basically blocks all ingoing connections.
 If the computer should be accessible via ``ssh``, ``http`` or ``https`` ports (e.g., because it's a server), uncomment the ``tcp dport {ssh, http, https} accept`` line and only keep the respective keywords.
 If you experience any issues, e.g. because your computer is running a remote printing server, just add the port numbers that have to remain open to that line.

 .. sourcecode:: text